 - The "I Like Trains" kid says "I like trains." to his dad.
 It runs over someone else instead in the next skit.

-- Desmond the Moonbear is questioning why he's on the moon.
-In the seventh he succumbed to the uninhabitable surface on the moon.
+- Desmond the Moon Bear is questioning why he's on the moon.
+In the seventh he's been Killed Offscreen, with his skeleton still on the moon.

 - A driving llama falls off a cliff.
 In the fifth movie, it lands on someone.

 - In the third movie, a guy named Joey climbs into a friend's mouth.
 In the fourth movie, he crawls out.

 - the newspaper headline says the potato died.